 - 1. The teacher's background - 2.
-The curriculum taught in the classroom.

-504, NCLB, LRE, FAPE).

-- 5. The teacher's role in collaborating with a grade-level team, participating on an IEP team, training paraeducators, communicating with others. - 6.
+The curriculum taught in the classroom. - 3.
+The classroom environment. - 4.
+The teacher's legal responsibility for educating students with disabilities in the classroom (IDEA, Section 504, NCLB, LRE, FAPE). - 5.
+The teacher's role in collaborating with a grade-level team, participating on an IEP team, training paraeducators, communicating with others. - 6.
 The pros and cons of the resource placement option. - 7.
 How the teacher tracks and monitors progress.